NPellet/lambda-wrappers/README.md

 ## Breaking changes in v2.x

-The only changes between v2.x and v1.x are in the secrets manager.
+The only changes between v2.x and v1.x are in the handling of the secrets.
 For the documentation of v1.x, see [documentation](https://www.npmjs.com/package/aws-lambda-handlers/v/1.0.31)

 Version 2 introduces a small breaking change when working with AWS secrets.
 In v2, it is possible to define custom secret fetchers other than target other sources than the AWS Secret manager.